 The Declaration must contain any statements as required by the Import Permit and/or BICON and should state that the goods are commercially prepared and packaged, if applicable.

 If, for example, the goods are canned and retorted, the goods should include details of the preservation process and a statement that the goods are canned and retorted.

 If goods are for human consumption, it should include an end-use statement: goods are for human consumption.

 The declaration cannot be dated more than six months prior to shipment.

-An Importer Declaration is a statement by the importer as outlined in BICON, normally to verify the end use of the product.
-The Declaration may also container important information such as your details, how the goods are being shipped, as well as the tariff classification.
+An Importer Declaration is a statement by the importer as outlined in BICON, normally to verify the end-use of the product.
+The Declaration may also contain important information such as your details, how the goods are being shipped, as well as the tariff classification.
 BICON will advise for each product if an importer declaration is required or it may be requested by an assessing officer.